Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/6-beginnings-endings.md

 Baru was typically blunt.
 "You gonna stop at Officer? *Fuck* that, you’re too good.
 You keep going or I’ll find you and bite your tail!"

 Fiin chittered darkly to himself about that one.
-Baru didn’t realize that "little" Fiin had grown mighty and strong in the last year and had learned some *serious* skills in intermediate combatives…but Fiin decided to keep that to himself, too.
+Baru didn’t realize that "little" Fiin had grown mighty and strong in the last year and had learned some *serious* skills in intermediate combatives... but Fiin decided to keep that to himself, too.

 Baru’s reaction was the same as all Fiin’s real friends.
 Kryu?
 He was *painfully* excited at the prospect and yipped in glee when he’d heard.
 Moro, too.